S3-working-group/s3-practical-guide/src/co-creation-and-evolution/respond-to-organizational-drivers.md

 ## Respond to Organizational Drivers

 ![right,fit](img/driver-domain/driver-response-full.png)

 _Clarify what's happening and what's needed in relation to the organization, and respond as required._

 Responses to drivers:

 * action
-* agreement (including creating a role, circle, helping team or open domain)
+* decision (including creating a role, circle, helping team or open domain)

 ---